Consider the function g(x)g(x)g(x) graphed over the interval [... | Channels for Pearson+

 Differentiability: Videos & Practice Problems

-Consider the function g(x) graphed over the interval [−4,4].
-Determine the interval where the function g(x) is differentiable.
+Consider the function g(x) graphed over the interval [−2,2].
+Determine the interval where the function g(x) is neither continuous nor differentiable.

-Consider the function g(x) graphed over the interval [−4,4].
-Determine the interval where the function g(x) is differentiable.
+Consider the function g(x) graphed over the interval [−2,2].
+Determine the interval where the function g(x) is neither continuous nor differentiable.